willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 In a situation where a team has a significantly higher WAB, it shows that they performed much better throughout the season compared to the other team, even if their statistics seem close.

+Make sure to keep Elite SOS in mind when analyzing any statistic that does not take opponent difficulty into account.

 ```
 _______________________________________________